 After pouring the viscous silicone, you should gently tap the frame with your fingers a few times.
 Do this on each side for a few seconds.
 With this small but important intermediate step you can cause air bubbles in the silicone to rise.
 Once this is done, you can wait for your homemade silicone mold to harden completely.

-- The exact time span for the curing of the silicone mold depends on the size of the mold on the one hand and on the other hand on the product being processed.
+- The exact time span for the curing of the silicone mold depends on the size of the mold on the one hand, and on the product being processed on the other.
 While some silicone molds can be removed from the frame after only one hour of curing, others require up to 24 hours of rest after casting.
 However, it is relatively easy to check whether your silicone mold is already fully cured.
 To do this, simply press gently with your finger into the mold after the time specified by the manufacturer.
 If it detaches easily from the frame, which has been thoroughly greased, it is sufficiently hardened.
 If you wish, you can now also carefully straighten the edge at this point with scissors, a scalpel or a carpet or cutter knife.

 - For the longest possible durability and reusability, a silicone mold used for epoxy resin should be rubbed with talcum powder after production and later after each use.
 In this way you can keep your silicone mold supple for a long time.